fish-shell/fish-shell/doc_src/cmds/complete.rst

 **-h** or **--help**
     Displays help about using this command.

-Command specific tab-completions in ``fish`` are based on the notion of options and arguments.
+Command specific tab-completions in ``ghoti`` are based on the notion of options and arguments.
 An option is a parameter which begins with a hyphen, such as ``-h``, ``-help`` or ``--help``.
 Arguments are parameters that do not begin with a hyphen.
 Fish recognizes three styles of options, the same styles as the GNU getopt library.
 These styles are:

 - Short options, like ``-a``.
 Short options are a single character long, are preceded by a single hyphen and can be grouped together (like ``-la``, which is equivalent to ``-l -a``).
 Option arguments may be specified by appending the option with the value (``-w32``), or, if ``--require-parameter`` is given, in the following parameter (``-w 32``).